Skip to main content

 • Sponsor a project to help the local community.

-In 2020, London Sock Co. not only offered their customers a discount for the entire month of November, but also pledged to donate two pairs of socks to a homeless charity for every purchase their customers made.
+One holiday season, London Sock Co. not only offered their customers a discount for the entire month of November, but also pledged to donate two pairs of socks to a homeless charity for every purchase their customers made.

 When one of their emails spreading the word about the initiative contained a typo promising to donate 22 pairs of socks instead of two, London Sock Co. proved their integrity by donating 22 pairs per purchase for the entire remainder of the month.